The Band Concert: Legacy

 According to Leonard Maltin, the 1942 Mickey Mouse film Symphony Hour was somewhat of a remake of The Band Concert.

 In the 1942 wartime cartoon, All Together, Mickey and his whole band from the cartoon is seen in the parade.

 In the video game Kingdom Hearts II, in the Garden area of Disney Castle, there is a topiary sculpture of all characters in the band besides Mickey, Donald, and Goofy.

 The Band Concert serves as the basis for a projector level in the game Epic Mickey 2: The Power of Two.

 The Band Concert was also the basis for, and title of the secret level in the game, Mickey Mania: The Timeless Adventures of Mickey Mouse (in the Sega Genesis/Mega Drive, Sega CD and PlayStation versions only).

 The Band Concert is one of the parade units that was featured in the Tokyo Disneyland parade Disney on Parade: 100 Years of Magic, which depicts a large inflatable rendition of Mickey from the cartoon.
 It was later reused for Hong Kong Disneyland's Disney on Parade.

 This cartoon was also the inspiration for the Walt Disney World Resort Magic Kingdom show Mickey's PhilharMagic.

-The short was one of the many featured in Donald Duck's 50th Birthday, Donald remembers it in a psychiatric session with Dr. Ludwig Von Drake and says that Mickey "invited" Donald to play with his band.
+The short was one of the many featured in Donald Duck's 50th Birthday.
+Donald remembers it in a psychiatric session with Dr. Ludwig Von Drake and says that Mickey "invited" Donald to play with his band.

 The Band Concert is the theme for the Silly Symphony Swings attraction at Disney California Adventure Park.

 This cartoon was featured in Disney's Magical Mirror Starring Mickey Mouse.

+Mickey's music stand and a drum are on display as props from the short in the queue of the Mickey & Minnie's Runaway Railway attraction at Disneyland.